-FPT PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
+- Hierarchical to:No other componentsDependencies:No dependencies. - FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.

 8.2 SECURITY ASSURANCE REQUIREMENTS

 The security assurance requirement level is EAL5 augmented with AVA_VAN.5 and ALC_DVS.2.